 The Rosary was laid out in 1819 and opened shortly afterwards by The Reverend Thomas Drummond a Presbyterian/Unitarian Minister.
 It beat the opening of the new municipal corporation cemetery at Earlham by over 30 years, when burial was finally banned inside the city walls.
 Unconsecrated, it didn’t present the problems that Anglican burial grounds did; any denomination, an unchristened child; a suicide victim or someone of a different faith could be buried here, something that non-conformists and dissenters were all to aware of at a time when a Baptist, Methodist or Congregationalist could only be buried in a churchyard if it was agreed to hold an Anglican ceremony.
 Similarly you couldn’t get married in a church, attend Oxford or Cambridge University and were expected to pay the church rate, even though you probably weren’t using it because you met in the forerunner of the bingo hall.

-The Rosary, a piece of land in Thorpe covering several acres, formerly market garden was an ideal plot to plant the bad-boys and bad-girls of Britain’s new-ish religions and perhaps a few people with no religion at all.
+The Rosary, a piece of land in Thorpe, formerly market garden covering several acres was an ideal plot to plant the bad-boys and bad-girls of Britain’s new-ish religions and perhaps a few people with no religion at all.
 Rev Drummond along with a group of shareholders bought the five acres of land and plotted their future plots.
 Bishop Henry Bathurst of Norwich registered the burial ground in June 1821.
 He was a remarkably tolerant figure for the times, the only Whig bishop in the House of Lords described as lax in standards by some because of his attitudes of acceptance.
 The beauty of this space was any denomination could bring their own ministers and perform a ceremony here.
-Most early burials regardless of denomination were performed by Drummond, one of the first was a reinterment of his wife Ann who had died in childbirth, previously been buried in Colegate at the small meeting house cemetery.
-The ground slowly filled, speeding up and slowing down with the rhythm of the city, each new last breath an expression of the story of place, full stops in the phrases of lives.
+Most early burials regardless of denomination were performed by Drummond, one of the first of which was the reinterment of his wife Ann who had died in childbirth.
+Previously she had been buried in Colegate at the small meeting house cemetery.
+The ground slowly filled, speeding up and slowing down with the rhythm of the city, each new last breath an expression of the story of place, full stops in the phrases of life.

-The Cemetery Lodge on Rosary Road was designed in Tudor-Gothic style by J. S. Benest in 1860, also responsible for the Drill Hall now lost in Chapelfield’s roundabout a shadowy flint curve in the grass and flowerbeds.
-He also the chapel at Earlham, The cemetery for which appears to have been laid out by Ernest Benest, the city surveyor, probably his brother.
+The Cemetery Lodge on Rosary Road was designed in Tudor-Gothic style by J. S. Benest in 1860, also responsible for the Drill Hall, now lost in Chapelfield’s roundabout – a shadowy flint curve in the grass and flowerbeds.
+He also designed the chapel at Earlham, the cemetery for which appears to have been laid out by Ernest Benest, the city surveyor, probably his brother.
 J. S. Benest also is responsible for the rather grey looming bits of the rebuilt and facing cloisters at Blackfriars on St Andrews, now part of NUA.

 And what of the ordinary?
 It always strikes me that there is no such thing.
 Each name hides a story, it is merely a case of how known we all are.
 Alderman and industrialists jostle with butchers, bakers, and probably a candlestick maker or two, anchors attest to sailors, there are the stilled fingers of seamstresses and weavers.
 And then there are the names from Norfolk, ones I know from my own life, the people that inhabit our memory that still serve in shops, Armes, Cushions and Dyes, Burrels, Camplings, Gurneys and Baldwins, Hooks, Martineaus and Blyths.
 There are thousands of the everyday here spanning over 200 years, all of these chapters in a continuing flow of stories written and sealed up, their names inscribed with love on the stone covers.

 We brushed our way through the higgeldy-piggeldy overbite of the gravestones and the profusion of spring green, down and through the wilder stepped and weaving parts of the original cemetery.
 Then wandered through into the more modern extension.
 Here it is in some way calmer and not at the same time; the grass is trimmed, there are bunches of flowers and teddy bears, dream-catchers and notes hang in trees.
 The letters aren’t slewing off in thin sheets of sun and frost fractured limestone, the gold and lead lettering still sticks in the granite.
-Amongst the dearest grans, loving aunts and mothers, daughters, much loved dads, nephews and sons the carved letters are still new enough to mean something to the aching living beyond an exercise in genealogy and the skittering of a pen or pixel down to the roots of a family tree.
+Amongst the dearest grans, loving aunts and mothers, daughters, much loved dads, nephews and sons; the carved letters are still new enough to feel the ache of the living – recent and beyond the exercise in genealogy and the skittering of a pen or pixel down to the roots of a family tree.
 Here people kneel, tending graves where the lichen and moss hasn’t yet faded the emotions, edges are clipped, marble polished and scrubbed.

 I met a traveller from an antique land,